Women in Japan: Sexism and harassment in politics

 Given the dominance of men in Japanese politics, female politicians often face gender-based discrimination and harassment in Japan.
 They experience harassment from the public, both through social media and in-person interactions, and from their male colleagues.
 A 2021 survey revealed that 56.7% of 1,247 female local assembly members had been sexually harassed by voters or other politicians.
 Even though the 1997 revision of the EEOL criminalized sexual harassment in the workplace, female politicians in Japan often do not have the same support when they are harassed by male colleagues.
 The LDP has been reluctant to implement measures to counter harassment within the party and to promote gender equality more generally.
 However, vocal female politicians of the party like Seiko Noda have publicly condemned male politicians' sexist statements.

 Professional life

+In 1947, the Labor Standards Act was enacted, providing for equal pay for equal work, which means that an employee cannot be paid differently than a male employee because she is a woman.
+In 1986, the Equal Employment Opportunity Law took effect, prohibiting discrimination in aspects like dismissal and retirement.
+The law was revised in 1997 to be more comprehensive, prohibiting discrimination in recruitment and promotion as well.
+Another round of revision in 2006 also prohibits job requirements that disproportionately advantage one gender over another, or indirect discrimination.
+However, women remain economically disadvantaged as a wage gap remains between full-time male and female workers.
+There also exists a wage gap between full-time and irregular workers despite the rising percentage of irregular workers among women.

 During the 21st century, Japanese women are working in higher proportions than the United States's working female population.
-Income levels between men and women in Japan are not equal; the average Japanese woman earns 40 percent less than the average man, and a tenth of management positions are held by women.
-Women are often found in part time or temporary jobs.
-77% of these jobs were filled by women in 2012.
-Among women who do work, women-only unions are small in size and in relative power.

-A common occupation for young women is that of office lady, that is, a female office worker who performs generally pink collar tasks such as serving tea and secretarial or clerical work.
+The earnings gap between men and women in Japan has narrowed over the years: in 1989, women workers earned only 60.2% of men's earnings, but by 2021 the gap had narrowed to 75.2%.
+For full-time workers only, women earned 77.6% of men's earnings, about 10% below the OECD average, about the same as in Israel, and about 9% higher than in South Korea.
+At the 2020, the largest source of the gender earnings gap is the difference in job titles, followed by the difference in tenure, and these differences arise because nearly 50% of women leave the workforce to have children and care for them.
+According to a survey conducted by the Ministry of Health, Labor and Welfare in 2023, 10.2% of the 7,780 companies surveyed said they had received complaints from female employees about harassment for taking leave for pregnancy, childbirth or childcare in the past three years.